omeka/classic-enduser/1x_documentation/Functions/collection_has_collectors.md

 ---
 title: Omeka Classic 1x Functions collection has collectors
 ---
+*This documentation for Omeka versions up to 1.5 only*

 The `collection_has_collectors` returns true or false if a given collection has collectors associated with it.